Arizona-Republic-Data/National-Forest-Project/README.md

 <li>Watershed A has a mean annual water yield of 200 mm/yr

-<li>It’s predicted to have a -5 percent change between 2010 and 2040 under the low emissions climate change scenario
+<li>It’s predicted to have a -5 % change between 2010 and 2040 under the low emissions climate change scenario

 <li>To get the millimeter change: 200*-5 = -10 mm